Johan4839/ButterEggsCheese_FrontEnd/NOTES.md

 🙌 Add functionality to call the API to start a new game 🙌 - Create component test: function to start new game > call API to start new game > id returned > set id in state

+Unit
+ - Call API to start new game
+     ✅ -- Succesfull request --> 200 response and gameId returned
+     🙌 -- Bad request --> 404 response and gameId is '' (literal)

 ❔ Mike: check component test case.
 For us it feels natural to also assert the output.
 But this is, strictly speaking, not what should be done, right?